 Budget and funding bodies

-The administrative budget of the DAAD is financed by the Federal Foreign Office and totalled 36 million euros in 2017.
+The administrative budget of the DAAD is financed by the Federal Foreign Office and totalled approximately 39 million euros in 2019.
 The sixteen states of the Federal Republic of Germany are responsible for covering the tuition costs of the foreign scholarship holders.
 Other sponsors include foreign governments, companies, foundations and the Stifterverband für die Deutsche Wissenschaft.